 Law school is expensive, which is why you should be applying for scholarships now.
 The Admissions Dean Scholarship Finder features hundreds of law school scholarships, allowing you to filter your results to help you find scholarships most applicable to you.
 These 5 important tips will help you win that scholarship you applied for, so you can stress less about law school debt in the future.
-When you’re done reading, don’t forget to apply for the Law Preview $10K Scholarship, sponsored by the ABA (deadline April 15, 2017).
+When you’re done reading, don’t forget to apply for the One Lawyer Can Change the World $10K Scholarship (deadline April 15, 2018).

 1. Start Searching for Scholarships ASAP

 Starting the scholarship process early ensures you won’t miss an application deadline.
 Still waiting to hear back about your admissions status?
 It doesn’t hurt to start doing some research now.
 This gives you time to write down deadlines and requirements, so that you’re ready to apply as soon as you get into law school.
 There are hundreds of law school scholarships out there, starting early allows you to apply to as many as possible.

 2. Stay Organized, Don’t Miss a Deadline

 Staying organized is an extremely important part of scholarship (and law school) success.
 Keeping track of scholarship deadlines and requirements is an essential step in creating a successful scholarship application strategy.
 Download the Law Preview Scholarship Organizer to help keep you on track throughout the application process.

 3. Apply for Scholarships with Smaller Awards, Too